carusog/pathfinder/README.md

 > A game that is displaying a user a path through a labyrinth and asking her afterwards to replay this path by clicking on the tiles

+## Framework used
+I used Vue since its expressiveness and simplicity seemd perfect for the job.
+Also, its state management done with Vuex was perfect to me to manage states variables beetween each games.

 ## Build Setup

 ``` bash